northtrunk/dvmfne/README.md

 # Digital Voice Modem Fixed Network Equipment

-**DEPRECATED DEPRECATED DEPRECATED**

 The DVM FNE provides server-side linking software to connect multiple DVMs together in an integrated network.

-This project is a direct fork of the HBlink (https://github.com/HBLink-org/HBLink) project.
+This project is a fork of the [dvmfne](https://github.com/DVMProject/dvmfne) project.

-Please feel free to reach out to us for help, comments or otherwise, on our Discord: https://discord.gg/3pBe8xgrEz

 ## Quick Setup Instructions

+> **Warning**: These instructions are outdated.

-1. Ensure python3.9, python3.9-venv, python3.9-dev are installed via apt/your favorite package maneger.
+1. Ensure python3.9, python3.9-venv, python3.9-dev are installed via apt/your favorite package manager.
 2. Create the virtualenv and activate it with `python3.9 -m venv . && source bin/activate`
 3. Install requirements: `pip install wheel && pip install -r requirements.txt`
 4. Set up your config file and rules